mcgrew/dwrandomizer/README.md

 ### Earlier REPEL

-REPEL will now be learned at level 8 instead of 15.
+REPEL will have a normal learning level of 8 instead of 15.

 ## Usage: